openmapsforeurope2/ome2-dev/docs/user_guide/au_theme/user_guide_au.md

 The objective is to align national administrative units at all levels with the international boundaries agreed upon for OME2.

 This will be done in two steps:
-- Step 1: administrative units at the lowest level are aligned with the international boundaries, using the au_matching tool.
+- Step 1: administrative units at the lowest level are aligned with the international boundaries, using the [au_matching](https://github.com/openmapsforeurope2/au_matching) tool.
-- Step 2: administrative units from upper levels are recreated by merging lower level units (correctly aligned thanks to step 1), using the au_merging tool.
+- Step 2: administrative units from upper levels are recreated by merging lower level units (correctly aligned thanks to step 1), using the [au_merging](https://github.com/openmapsforeurope2/au_merging) tool.
+- Step 3: fill the administrative_hierarchy table with an FME workbench [AU_manage_administrative_hierarchy.fmw](https://github.com/openmapsforeurope2/fme_workbenches/tree/main/AU).

 ## Pre-requisites:
 - The country's national data has been converted to the OME2 data model and integrated in the central database.